dwesterwick/SPTQuestingBots/README.md

     * The USEC camp for Search Mission in Woods

 **Planned Improvements for Bot Questing:**
-* Custom quests (defined via JSON files)
-* Specifying the order in which bots should go to quest objectives
 * Adding an objective type for waiting a specified amount of time while patrolling the last objective area (for quests like Capturing Outposts)
 * Adding a quest for hidden-stash-running with dynamically-generated objectives using the positions of all hidden stashes on the map
 * Being able to invoke SAIN's logic for having bots extract from the map
-* Adding min/max player levels for quests, so bots will only perform them if their level is reasonable
 * Optionally overriding the default priority for EFT quests to make bots more or less likely to select them

 **---------- Initial PMC Spawning Overview ----------**